Grade: New softwood railway sleeper. Generally square cut and straight with very occasional waney edges.

 Attaching / Fixing: Timberlok will probably screw through these railway sleepers without a pilot hole, so long as the drill is reasonably powerful.
 So no need to pre-drill, and connecting these sleepers together should be pretty quick and straightforward.

 Sizes: IMPORTANT.
 All sizes are approximate.
 That means that although a railway sleeper may be described as approximately 2600mm in length, or 250mm in depth, or 125mm in width it may in fact be several centimetres (or inches) longer or shorter.
 New railway sleeper are more accurate than used railway sleeper sizes but can vary slightly maybe +/- 10mm.
 As it happens, most landscaping projects have an element of flexibility or tolerance in them and can cope with this.
 If your project needs exact accuracy in length, width or depth, then you may need to cut the railway sleeper to your precise specifications yourself, or think of using a different size or type of railway sleeper.

 These good value eco friendly railway sleepers are the most popular of all our new railway sleepers.
 Frequently used for those wanting a crisp clean neat landscaping look, with the option of staining or changing colour.
 Great for gardening, as they are very simple to stack and construct with, not to mention lifting, drilling and cutting.
 Can look very architectural and stylish.
 Popular for steps, walls, raised beds, decking, ponds, furniture & areas where creosote treatment is unsuitable.
+Just remember to treat any railway sleeper bare ends if you do any cutting!
 They are FSC or PEFC certified, which means they come from approved well managed forests.